 Yes, there are times when they are not complimentary.
 Example you can have a singer who is very confident in their ability to sing in front of a huge audience.

-But at the same time might have low self-esteem issues that they feel that they are not worthy of adoration that they receive.
-Or they are not as good as few other singers out there.
+But at the same time might have low self-esteem issues that they feel that they are not worthy off adoration that they receive.
+Or they are not as good enough as few other singers out there.

-You can get more insights about self confidence and how to build self confidence from our article How to develop self-confidence in your teenager
+You can get more insights about self confidence and how to build self confidence from our article Self-confidence.

 Importance and need to build self-esteem in your teenager

-Many theorists believe that self-esteem plays a great role in a person’s life.
-You could say it’s a basic need.
+Many theorists believe that self-esteem has a great important role in person basic needs.

-Lack of self-esteem in a teenager can have a lot of negative effects on their social life leading to mental health issues.
-It can hinder their journey towards reaching their full potential as a person.
+Lack of self-esteem in a teenager can cause a lot of bad effects from their social life up to their mental health.
+It can affect them in reaching their full potential as a person.

 - Self-esteem can help teens to be more confident about their self.
-It lets them be whoever they want to be in front of other people.
+It makes them to be whoever they want to be in front of other people.

-- Self-esteem can help teens not to be anxious.
-Anxiety is often associated with overthinking and self-esteem can help reduce it.
-The more self-esteem a person has they are less likely to overthink.
+- Self-esteem can help teen not to be anxious.
+Anxiety is often associated with overthinking and self-esteem can help to reduced it.
+The more self-esteem a person has the less likely they will overthink.

-- It can help teens to be recognized by their friends and in the community because it gives them the ability to express their opinions clearly.
+- It can help teen to be recognized by their friends and on the community because it gives them the ability to express their opinion clearly.

-- It equips them to face challenges in life.
-Whenever they experience failure, people with high self-esteem can bounce back up and resolve the problem.
+- It can make them effective to face challenges in life.
+Whenever they experienced failure, people with high self-esteem can get back up and resolve the problem.
 They also show signs of independence.

 - People with healthy self-esteem take care of themselves because they feel they are worthy of it.
-They also are more responsible because they are in no pressure to showoff or be someone they are not, to gain respect.
+They also are more responsible because they are in no pressure to showoff to gain respect.

-- Good self esteem helps them set benchmarks and goals for themselves and motivates them to strive to achieve it.
+- Good self esteem helps them set ideas and goals for themselves and strive to achieve it.

-- People with low self esteem believe that they are not worthy of happiness and good things in life and tend to be less happy.
+- Low self-esteem people believe that they are not worthy of happiness and good things in life and tend to be less happy.

-- People with healthy self esteem feel more liked and accepted, they feel a sense of pride in what they do, and they also believe in their abilities.
+- People with health self esteem feel more liked and accepted, they feel a sense of pride in what they do, and they also believe in their abilities.

-- Someone with a healthy self-esteem will exhibit positive behavior attributes such as helping others.
+- Someone with a healthy self-esteem show positive behavior attributes such as helping others.
 Since they are less likely to feel intimidated or jealous of others.

-Self-esteem is undeniably important for your teenager’s development.
-I hope you are convinced as to why it is not just important but also a need for you as parents to build self-esteem in your teenager.
+Self-esteem is undeniably important for one’s development especially to your teenager development.
+So, I hope you are convinced now why it is not just important but also a need for you as parents to build self-esteem in your teenager.

 15 signs of self-esteem issues in your teenager

 We have outlined below the common issues one faces if they have low self-esteem.
-This will help you spot self esteem issues in your teenager result, if they have any.
+This will help you easily spot self esteem issues in your teenager if they have.

-- Very anxious, worried, angry, sad, or ashamed.
+- More anxious, worried, angry, sad, or ashamed.

 - Less happy and content.